shohart/shohart/README.md

 ## 🙋‍♂️ Hello there!

+### My name is Aleksei and I am:
+* :bowtie: A legal Advisor and soliciter, turned into Data Sientist
+* 🏃 Transition to Data Science since March 2022

-My name is Aleksei and I am a passionate learner who recently started delving into the world of Python, SQL, and data science.
+Moreover, I am a passionate learner who recently started delving into the world of Python, SQL, and data science.
 I have a strong interest in big data and machine learning concepts, and I am always eager to learn new things and expand my skillset adn to apply these skills in real-world projects.

 In my previous career, I had experience managing a team of up to 6 people and successfully handling complex tasks and challenges.
 My goal is to become a senior project manager or team leader in an interesting and innovative project that involves working with big data to help people.